14 Multivariate Regression

 A batter who goes around the bases and arrives home, scores a run.

-We are simplifying a bit, but there are five ways a batter can succeed, that is, not make an out:
+We are simplifying a bit, but there are five ways a batter can succeed, meaning not make an out:

-- Double (2B) - Batter hits the ball and gets to second base.
+• Double (2B): The batter hits the ball and gets to second base.

-- Triple (3B) - Batter hits the ball and gets to third base.
+• Triple (3B): The batter hits the ball and gets to third base.

-- Home Run (HR) - Batter hits the ball and goes all the way home and scores a run.
+• Home Run (HR): The batter hits the ball and goes all the way home and scores a run.

 Here is an example of a HR: https://www.youtube.com/watch?v=xYxSZJ9GZ-w.
-If a batter gets to a base, the batter still has a chance of getting home and scoring a run if the next batter hits successfully.
+If a batter reaches a base, the batter still has a chance of reaching home and scoring a run if the next batter succeeds with a hit.
 While the batter is on base, the batter can also try to steal a base (SB).
-If a batter runs fast enough, the batter can try to go from one base to the next without the other team tagging the runner.
+If a batter runs fast enough, the batter can try to advance from one base to the next without the other team tagging the runner.
 Here is an example of a stolen base: https://www.youtube.com/watch?v=JSE5kfxkzfk.

-All these events are kept track of during the season and are available to us through the Lahman package.
-Now we will start discussing how data analysis can help us decide how to use these statistics to evaluate players.
+All these events are tracked throughout the season and are available to us through the Lahman package.
+Now, we can begin discussing how data analysis can help us determine how to use these statistics to evaluate players.

 (Picture courtesy of Keith Allison6.
 CC BY-SA 2.0 license7.)

 One of Bill James’ first important insights is that the batting average ignores BB, but a BB is a success.
-He proposed we use the on base percentage (OBP) instead of batting average.
-He defined OBP as (H+BB)/(AB+BB) which is simply the proportion of plate appearances that don’t result in an out, a very intuitive measure.
-He noted that a player that gets many more BB than the average player might not be recognized if the batter does not excel in batting average.
+Instead of batting average, James proposed the use of the on-base percentage (OBP), which he defined as (H+BB)/(AB+BB), or simply the proportion of plate appearances that don’t result in an out, a very intuitive measure.
+He noted that a player that accumulates many more BB than the average player might go unrecognized if the batter does not excel in batting average.
 But is this player not helping produce runs?
 No award is given to the player with the most BB.
 However, bad habits are hard to break and baseball did not immediately adopt OBP as an important statistic.
 In contrast, total stolen bases were considered important and an award8 given to the player with the most.
 But players with high totals of SB also made more outs as they did not always succeed.
 Does a player with high SB total help produce runs?
 Can we use data science to determine if it’s better to pay for players with high BB or SB?

 library(tidyverse)